VoltCruelerz/Greed/README.md

 ### Why Develop Greedy Mods?

+- **Advanced Patch Merging**: Intelligent merging of files, allowing automated merge even within the same file.
     - **Selective Inclusion**: Your mod only needs to include what you changed about a particular source file (eg add a new property, delete a property, or add an array element), _drastically_ reducing the risk of collisions between mods.
-- **Patch Merge**: Intelligent merging of files, allowing automated merge even within the same file.
     - **Inheritance**: You can use one file as a base for another.
+    - **Export Order Control & Aliasing**: You can set up multiple mod files to each do discrete patches on a single game file.
     - **Conditional Export**: You can configure your mod to export the same file multiple ways depending on which mods are installed.
+    - **Resolvable Mutations**: You can reshape nearly anything about a file, from its data to its structure.
 - **Dependency Autoinstall**: Users can automatically install your mod's dependencies.
 - **Automated Updates**: Users can update to the latest version of your mod automatically.
 - **Comments**: You can add C-style comments to your source files.
 - **Reduced Boilerplate**: Fractional files and inheritance reduces the effort required to make small mods
-- **Improved Exposure**: Greed comes with a catalog of online mods that can be automatically installed.
 - **File Diff**: Greed ships with a diff tool specifically for Sins II data files, allowing you to readily see exactly what you've done.
+- **Improved Exposure**: Greed comes with a catalog of online mods that can be automatically installed, and it includes a tool to help set up your own.
+- **MIT License**: Greed is released under the permissive MIT License, so if I get hit by a bus tomorrow, someone else can maintain it.

 ![screenshot](assets/DiffScreenshot.png)